shourya-9/wren-playground-deploy/README.md

 ## What Is This?

-**Wren Playground** is a fully client-side execution environment for the [Wren programming language](https://wren.io) — a small, fast, class-based scripting language designed for embedding in game engines and applications (most notably used in the [DOME engine](https://domeengine.com)).
+**Wren Online Compiler** is a fully client-side execution environment for the [Wren programming language](https://wren.io) — a small, fast, class-based scripting language designed for embedding in game engines and applications (most notably used in the [DOME engine](https://domeengine.com)).

-Unlike server-rendered REPLs or containerised sandbox runners, Wren Playground executes code **entirely inside the browser**.
+Unlike server-rendered REPLs or containerised sandbox runners, this compiler executes code **entirely inside the browser**.
 There is no backend, no code transmission, and no network latency between writing and running.
 The full execution pipeline runs in a single browser tab.

 ---